basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 What still must happen during the real cutover:

-- Export and store encrypted dataset passphrases.
+- Confirm encrypted dataset passphrases are recorded/backed up off-box.
 - Cleanly shut down TrueNAS.
 - Boot the NixOS installer.
 - Run the remote-only disko preflight on the actual hardware.